sayanbose-0000/CodeCatalyst_EC103B/README.md

 ## .MyGym 🤞

-It is a E-commerce made with HTML CSS 😊
+It is a Gym Website made with HTML CSS 😊

 ## How to setup it on your device ?? 🤔